A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: Event-oriented Contingency Modeling in HMESs

 In \cite{LiB2023}, a temporal-spatial destructive model was adopted to describe the contingencies of electricity/gas/heat networks under the impact of the hurricane, which is varying and highly related to spatial locations of components in electricity/gas/heat networks.
 Firstly, the grid division method is used to describe the damage of hurricanes at slot $t$.
 Specifically, a three-dimensional matrix $G_{\text{state}}^{r,c,t}$ is constructed and its element is equal to one if the rectangle area with location $(r,c)$ belongs to the hurricane area at slot $t$.
 Otherwise, its element is equal to zero.
 Secondly, a two-dimensional matrix $G_{\text{loc}}^{r,c}$ is created to describe which components belong to the rectangle area $(r,c)$.
 Based on the above matrixes, the damaged level could be obtained.
 Continually, a node export ability in the network can be calculated by the percentage of survival paths from all energy sources to the current node.

 \emph{Summary:} Compared with stochastic single-type contingencies, stochastic multi-type contingency modeling has a stronger representation ability.
 Even so, the multi-device fault model still cannot capture the dynamics of contingencies related to extreme events, since the sequences and starting times of fault appearances are not considered.
 In fact, extreme events (e.g., hurricanes and floods) have temporal and spatial attributes, which may lead to multi-type contingencies with different sequences and starting times.
 In addition, some cascading contingencies incurred by cyber-physical attacks are not considered in existing works\cite{Artime2024}.
+Overall, existing works rarely consider hydrogen-specific vulnerabilities.
+In fact, there are many physical vulnerabilities and cyber vulnerabilities in HMESs.
+In physical aspects, hydrogen tends to cause material embrittlement, particularly in metals such as steel, which can lead to long-term degradation of pipelines, storage tanks, and connectors.
+These structural vulnerabilities increase the likelihood of mechanical failure under normal operations or stress conditions such as temperature fluctuations and pressure surges during extreme events.
+In cyber aspects, a hacker manipulating the pressure control in a hydrogen storage tank could trigger an overpressure event, potentially causing mechanical damage or explosion.
+Similarly, false data injection into hydrogen demand forecasts or electrolyzer schedules could destabilize coordinated operations across the electricity-hydrogen interface\cite{HuaD2025}, leading to misallocation of resources or even blackouts.
+However, most contingency models treat hydrogen assets as idealized components with fixed performance characteristics in existing works, ignoring the risks posed by leakage, material fatigue, and cyber intrusion.
+Therefore, future research should develop risk-aware, vulnerability-inclusive contingency modeling that captures both the physical fragilities and cyber risks related to hydrogen.